hg-mirrors/pypy_extradoc/blog/draft/2019-12-hpy-sprint.rst

 HPy tries to address these issues by following two major design guidelines:

-  1. objects are referenced and passed around using opaque handles, which are similar to e.g. file descriptors in spirit.
-Multiple, different handles can point to the same underlying object, handles can be duplicated and each handle must be closed independently.
+  1. objects are referenced and passed around using opaque handles, which are similar to e.g., file descriptors in spirit.
+Multiple, different handles can point to the same underlying object, handles can be duplicated and each handle must be released independently of any other duplicate.

   2. The internal data structures and C-level layout of objects are not visible nor accessible using the API, so each implementation if free to use what fits best.

-The other major design goal of HPy is to allow an incremental transition/porting, so existing module can migrate their codebase one method at a time.
+The other major design goal of HPy is to allow an incremental transition/porting, so existing modules can migrate their codebase one method at a time.
 Moreover, Cython eventually will generate HPy code, so extension module written in Cython will be able to benefit from HPy automatically.